sekjal/eggsink/README.md

 **_NOTE: EggSink currently only does one-way synchronization of events from an Exchange calendar to Google Calendar._**

 ## Installation

+### Requirements
-EggSink Uses https://github.com/jamesiarmes/php-ews to talk to Exchange Web Services and https://github.com/google/google-api-php-client to talk to the Google Calendar.
-Both libraries are included in hte project, but may be setup using Composer in the future.
+* https://github.com/jamesiarmes/php-ews to talk to Exchange Web Services
+* https://github.com/google/google-api-php-client to talk to the Google Calendar Both can be installed with Composer.

 EggSink also requires at least PHP 5.4.